connexcs/docs/docs/creating-user-group.md

     You can see an entry for the new IVR setup on the IVR page.

-6. Optional) To abort creating the IVR setup, click `X` located at the top-right corner of the pop-up.
+6. (Optional) To abort creating the IVR setup, click `X` located at the top-right corner of the pop-up.

+4. Do the following to create a user group:

+    *	Click the name of the user group, on the Users and Groups page.

+    	The Group pop-up appears.
+You will see an Add Group Permission table on the pop-up.

+    *	Click the `+` icon (located on the right of the pop-up).

+	The Group Permission pop-up appears.

+    *	From the `Area` drop-down list, select the functional area of the permission.

+    	For example, Analytics, Carrier, Circuit-test, DID, Payment and so on.
+Scroll down the drop-down list to view all the functional areas.

+    *	From the `Access` list box, select the permissions you want to assign.

+    *	Click `Save`.

+    	ConnexCS Control Panel confirms that it has added the permissions.

+	You can see an entry for the new permissions in the Add Group Permission table.

+	You will see the following details for the permissions:

+	The Group Permission pop-up appears.

+		* Path - the path to the functional area's API
+		* Access - the level of permissions
+		* Action - the option to edit the functional area and the permissions